TQFT gravity and ensemble holography: Discussion

 Our proposal provides a recipe, at least in principle, for extending the duality to non-Abelian TQFTs, including cases like, e.g.,~$\SU(2)_k \times {\SU(2)}_{-k}$ \cite{Meruliya:2021utr} or Virasoro TQFT \cite{maloney2010quantum,keller2015poincare}, which previously suffered from non-unitarity, due to presence of unphysical invariants or negative weights in the sum \eqref{duality}, or non-positive density of states.
 The case of RCFTs is conceptually simpler because the TQFT Hilbert space ${\cal H}^g$ and the spectrum of Wilson line operators are finite.
 Thus, genus reduction ${}^{\tilde g}\langle 0|U_\gamma|0\rangle^{g+\tilde{g}}$ for any mapping class group element $\gamma$ is well-defined.
 By starting at (infinitely) large genus and then performing a genus reduction, we should end up with only physical theories in the boundary ensemble, positive weights $\alpha_I$, and hence a positive density of states.

 This recipe should also extend to the Virasoro TQFT \cite{maloney2010quantum}, although this case is more challenging because the spectrum of line operators is continuous.
 One can envision starting from the Virasoro vacuum character on a genus-2 surface $\Sigma$, performing a modular transformation $\gamma$ and then performing the genus reduction to $g=1$.
 This calculation would be schematically similar to the one performed in section \ref{k=4}.
 In the general case, the resulting geometry would be as shown in the right panel of Fig.\ref{fig:wormhole} -- a solid torus with a line defect wrapping a non-shrinkable cycle.
 One can think of it as thermal AdS${}_3$ with a static point-like object whose worldline forms a line defect.
 In certain cases the defect will be entirely absent or will be a BTZ or a dyonic black hole, resulting in a smooth handlebody geometry.
 The latter two cases are qualitatively similar to the case of $k=2$ theory discussed in section \ref{k=4}.
 In other cases the geometry will be singular.
 This calculation would not be sufficient to identify the correct seed of the Poincar\'e series, but it would outline the set of singular geometries with line defects contributing to the bulk sum.
 It would be interesting to compare and match these geometries with the conical defects and other non-handlebody configurations proposed to cure the partition function of pure gravity \cite{benjamin2020pure,Maxfield:2020ale,PhysRevLett.132.041602}.
+Another related issue which our approach can potentially resolve is the discrepancy between the Virasoro TQFT amplitudes on non-hyperbolic geometries with those of pure 3d gravity.
+Taking the trumpet amplitude as an example \cite{Cotler:2020ugk}, the conventional Virasoro TQFT calculation yields an incorrect result (see \cite{Jafferis:2024jkb} for a recent discussion).
+By contrast our approach would start with a sum over 3d topologies ending on a genus-2 Riemann surface, and then deform it into two disjoint tori.
+As we have seen in section \ref{k=4}, the resulting trumpet geometry would include surface operator insertions as in \cite{Jafferis:2024jkb}, conceivably leading to the correct result.

 \acknowledgments We thank Scott Collier, Tom Hartman, Shu-Heng Shao and especially Ahmed Barbar for discussions.
 AD is thankful to Institute Pascal for hospitality, where this work was completed.
 AD is supported by the NSF grant PHY 2310426.